- Online Services Pay Fines, Transcripts...

 Come to court on the day and at the time the judge indicates on the signed TRO for a hearing before the Judge.
 You will ask for a three year order at this hearing.
 Keep a copy of the signed Restraining Order After Hearing with you at all times for your protection.

 Note: If your TRO is not served before the court hearing date, you may still come to court.
 Fill out the Request to Continue Court Hearing and Reissue Temporary Restraining Order DV-115 and Notice of New Hearing and Order on Reissuance DV-116 form and bring it with you to Court.
-The Reissuance must be served on the person to be restrained, along with the Declaration Re Notice Upon Ex Parte Applications for Orders FL-016, Request for Order DV-100 and Description of Abuse DV-101, Notice of Court Hearing DV-109 and Temporary Restraining Order DV-110.
+The Reissuance must be served on the person to be restrained, along with the original Declaration Re Notice Upon Ex Parte Applications for Orders FL-040, Request for Order DV-100, Description of Abuse DV-101, Notice of Court Hearing DV-109 and Temporary Restraining Order DV-110.